Nana’s tangible legacy – her Bible – was given to me by my mother when I got married.

 Fast forward only ten years to something quite scandalous.

 It was wartime, and my very young mother eloped with a striking young Dutch airmen stationed at the nearby base!
 Nana was angry and worried!
+Later while on leave, my dad took her to Stradbroke Island, Australia, on their delayed honeymoon during WWII.

-After all, her fifteen year old daughter had married a foreigner, and she didn’t really know this man!
+After all, her fifteen year old daughter had married “a foreigner”, and she didn’t really know this man!
 Nana didn’t want her to ruin her life and lose sight of her faith and moorings in Jesus Christ.

 In those earlier years, Nana didn’t know the depth of the wonderful Savior we have, but through many trials (the Great Depression, WWII, a divorce, and my mother’s elopement) she grew up in her faith and in her prayer life, studying her Bible, and holding to the promises.